iExecBlockchainComputing/iexec-voucher-subgraph/README.md

 Steps:

 1. User Input: The pipeline prompts the user for input, such as the target host, network name, voucher hub address, and start block.
-3. Compute Start Block: If a start block isn’t provided, the current block number is fetched from the Bellecour fork (https://bellecour.iex.ec).
-5. Run Docker Image: The Docker container is executed, deploying the subgraph to the specified Graph Node and IPFS node.
+2. Run Docker Image: The Docker container is executed, deploying the subgraph to the specified Graph Node and IPFS node.